 - You must prove you have lived in Costa Rica for the accumulated time through the record of immigration entries and exits (TSE will do this as part of the process);

 - Birth certificate from home country, apostilled or legalized (Note: in most cases, you can omit this requirement if it is in your immigration file);

-- Criminal record check from home country, apostilled or legalized, issued within the last 3 months.
+- An apostilled or legalized criminal record check from the home country was issued within the last 3 months.

 All naturalization applications are processed by the Options and Naturalizations Department at the TSE (Supreme Elections Tribunal), not by Immigration.